 Not to release contact information to affiliates or licensee

 This option permits the AOA to contact the physician, but the AOA will not share any contact information with other members of the osteopathic family, or with its licensees, which is the basis for receiving most of their products and services, including journals, new product announcements, information about health hazards and information about drug recalls.

 Not to release physician-provided information

 This option means that the AOA will not release any physician-provided information to licensees or other osteopathic organizations.
 This non-release includes physician-provided information used to announce drug recalls and health hazards, information given to state licensing agencies and agencies verifying credentials such as hospitals and physician groups.
 These physicians will also be excluded from the AOA Directory and will not receive the JAOA or any AOA special publications.

-The AOA invites you to contact the Member Service Center, 1-800-621-1773, Extension 1, to change your contact status.
+The AOA invites you to contact the Customer Resource Center 1-800-621-1773, Extension 1, to change your contact status.
 These changes become effective immediately.